NxPKG/khulnasoft-docs/content/api-shield/security/graphql-protection/configure.md

 }
 ```

-In the response example, Cloudflare observed 10 requests with depth 1 and size 11, and 10 requests with depth 1 and size 2 in the selected timeframe.
+In the response example, Khulnasoft observed 10 requests with depth 1 and size 11, and 10 requests with depth 1 and size 2 in the selected timeframe.

 ## Analyze GraphQL statistics